What you need to know about product liability and lawsuits

 Lawsuits related to product liability can drain a small company’s bank account quickly.

-According to the Insurance Information Institute, the median product liability lawsuit settlement was nearly $1.5 million in 2017.
-That’s higher than any other type of personal plaintiff injury claim that the organization tracks.
+The median product liability personal injury award was nearly $4 million in 2020.
+That’s higher than any other type of plaintiff personal injury claim that the organization tracks.

 Understanding what causes product liability lawsuits and taking steps to manage risks can ensure public safety, potentially save your small business a fortune, and help keep your reputation in excellent shape.